 - 150 grams corn – fresh or frozen

-- Cut two medium zucchini in half lengthwise.
+- Cut the zucchini in half lengthwise.
 Trim off the ends and scoop out the flesh.

 - Rub the zucchini halves with 1 Tbsp olive oil, sprinkle with salt, and roast on a baking sheet for 20 minutes.

-- While the zucchini are cooking, make the filling.
+- While the zucchini is cooking, make the filling.
 Saute the onion in the other Tbsp of olive oil over medium heat until soft.

 - Roughly chop the scooped out zucchini flesh and add to the onions.